cockroachdb/docs/v2.0/computed-columns.md

 Computed columns:

 - Cannot be added once a table is created.
+Follow the [GitHub issue](https://github.com/cockroachdb/cockroach/issues/22652) for updates on this limitation.
 - Cannot reference other computed columns.
 - Behave like any other column, with the exception that they cannot be written to directly.
 - Are mutually exclusive with [`DEFAULT`](default-value.html).